NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 - `libPrefix`.
 Name of the folder in `${python}/lib/` for corresponding interpreter.
 - `interpreter`.
 Alias for `${python}/bin/${executable}`.
 - `buildEnv`.
 Function to build python interpreter environments with extra packages bundled together.
-See on [](#python.buildenv-function) for usage and documentation.
+See [](#python.buildenv-function) for usage and documentation.
 - `withPackages`.
 Simpler interface to `buildEnv`.
 See [](#python.withpackages-function) for usage and documentation.
 - `sitePackages`.
 Alias for `lib/${libPrefix}/site-packages`.
 - `executable`.
 Name of the interpreter executable, e.g. `python3.10`.